-With generous support from the Robert W. Deutsch Foundation, up to four teams of students and their faculty mentors have been chosen to receive up to $25,000 per team to carry out a project during the spring semester.
+With generous support from the Robert W. Deutsch Foundation, four teams of students and their faculty mentors have been chosen to receive up to $25,000 per team to carry out a project during the spring semester.
 Applications will be due on November 10, 2014.
 Semi-finalists will pitch their proposals on December 10, 2014, and four winning teams will be selected.
 Teams will present their results on May 6, 2015.

 The FIA Seed Grant Competition is designed to encourage teams of students to engage in research projects that lead the way to innovative solutions for key information-related challenges.